 The school counselor is available to assist students with a wide range of personal concerns, including such areas as social, family, emotional or mental health issues, or substance abuse.
-A student who wishes to meet with the school counselor should make an appointment with the counselor's secretary.
+A student who wishes to meet with the school counselor should call the school at (830) 239-4315 to set up an appointment.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.